 where $t$ is a fixed invertible element in the ring $R$, the regions $U_i,U_j,U_k$ and $U_l$ are regions that have $c_m$ on their border in a way that $U_i$ and $U_k$ are on the left side of~$x$ and~$U_j$ and~$U_l$ are on the right side of $x$ with respect to the orientation of the diagram; see Figure~\ref{fig:Dehn_coloring}.
-Moreover, the color $0$ is assigned to the unbounded outside region.
-A Dehn coloring is called \textbf{trivial} if it is a checkerboard coloring. \end{definition}
+Following the convention, the color $0$ is assigned to the unbounded outside region. \end{definition}

 Analogous to Definition \ref{def:coloringMat}, we define the following matrix for Dehn colorings.